swcarpentry/managing-research-software-projects/_extras/design.md

 *   ...figure out what the team ought to work on next?
 *   ...figure out when they'll be done (and what "done" means)?
 *   ...adjust plans when things go wrong?
+*   ...make it easy for other people to contribute?
 *   ...manage contributions from other developers?
 *   ...create an installable, usable version of my project?